Jean Ariyoshi

-Jean Hayashi Ariyoshi (born October 30, 1933) was the First Lady of Hawaii for 12 years.
+Jean Hayashi Ariyoshi (born October 30, 1933) is the widow of former Hawaii governor George Ariyoshi and the First Lady of Hawaii from 1974 to 1986.
 Among her accomplishments were the reclamation of missing artifacts from the governor's mansion Washington Place, cataloguing the contents, and opening the house to docent-led tours.
 She promoted "A Million Trees of Aloha" reforestation of Hawaii that resulted in 1,138,000 trees being planted.

 Early life and family

 She was born in Wahiawa, Hawaii, in a home that doubled as her father's photography studio.
 After graduating from Leilehua High School, she attended the University of Hawaii.
 While working her way through college, she booked customer reservations for Hawaiian Airlines and sold merchandise at Liberty House.
 After earning her teaching certificate and graduating from the university, she taught at Admiral Arthur W. Radford High School.

 She and future governor George Ariyoshi met in 1953, and married in 1955.
 The couple are the parents of daughter Lynn and sons Todd and Donn.
 All of their children attended an afternoon Japanese language school in Hawaii, because George believed that being multi-lingual and understanding their cultural heritage would be an asset to them.